broisnischal/apiarchitectures/slides.md

   </a>
 </div> -->

 <!--
 The last comment block of each slide will be treated as slide notes.
 It will be visible and editable in Presenter Mode along with the slide.
 [Read more in the docs](https://sli.dev/guide/syntax.html#notes)
 -->

 ---
 layout: cover
 class: w-[80%] m-auto
 transition: slide-down
 ---

 ## Todays Agenda

 What we are going to focus and learn about

-- 📝 **API** - What is API?
+- 📝 **API** - What is API and types of APIs?

 <v-clicks>

 - 🎨 **API Scalability** - Why a scalability?